Twinklefan2/Quail-Website/README.md

 # Quail-Website
-This is a random website for a school project requested by my friend (quail)
+This is a random website for a school project requested by quail

 website: https://twinklefan.github.io/Quail-Website/